 The highlights included valuable information and exposure to Action Learning from all the modules that we covered.
 It changed my approach to doing things.
 It changed the service delivery and it changed my life completely.
 It made me realise that some of the information is in front of us but we are not using it.

-It was a “wow” moment because transferring that theory to the policy that was fairly new in the department, and that made me excited.
+It was a “wow” moment because transferring that theory to the policy was fairly new in the department, and that made me excited.

 I also met many interesting specialists in the field.
 We had amazing lecturers.
 They wouldn’t only share the theory, but their journeys as well.
 They also shared their vision with us where you must push and fight for what is right.